phairlab/berta-ai-scribe/README.md

    - **Sign up/Login**: Go to [platform.openai.com](https://platform.openai.com) and create an account or log in
    - **Navigate to API Keys**: Go to [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
    - **Create new key**: Click "Create new secret key"
-   - **Name your key**: Give it a descriptive name like "Jenkins Scribe Local"
+   - **Name your key**: Give it a descriptive name like "Berta Scribe Local"
    - **Set permissions**: Choose "All" or ensure it has access to the models you need
    - **Copy the key**: After creation, copy the API key immediately (it starts with `sk-...`)
    - **Save securely**: Store it in a safe place - you won't be able to see it again